samrat014/Learningphp/laravel/laravel_bootcamp/chirper/README.md

 chirps = short notes

 # learned
-    - inertia
+    - about inertia
-    - relation of models
+    - relation in the models
     - crud of chirps